-8We did not present the dispersion of star ratings from prior website visitors to consumers at the book retailer website used in Study 1.
-Therefore, we expect that Study 2 participants assigned to the control condition will behave like consumers observed in Study 1.
+6The dispersion of star ratings from prior website visitors is not presented to consumers at the book retailer website used in Study 1.
+Therefore, we expect Study 2 participants assigned to the control condition will behave like consumers observed in Study 1.